dmcqueen/token-identity-drift/README.md

 ## Citation / Attribution

-If you use or extend this work, attribution is appreciated.
+If you use or extend this work in research or writing, attribution or citation is appreciated.